No Yeast Spelt Soda Bread with Chia Seeds (ready in less than one hour)

 Instructions

 • Place into the skillet and with the back of your hand, push the top down so it flattens slightly, and almost fills the skillet.
-Taking a large knife, score a deep cross on top of the dough, almost down to the bottom of the dough.
+If using a baking sheet, just flatten it slightly.

 Notes